romashm/PostgreSQL-Inserter/README.md

 <p align="center">
 <img src="https://sun9-55.userapi.com/impg/GsYWAqObS7T03QauV1_1od5PEm2iFPRTy4t5iA/mkWxUr1Sil4.jpg?size=604x392&quality=96&sign=59b34892228d84f10f8003f00304ef77&type=album">
 </p>
 <p> After work done, return it & back to the page ( reload a web-site ).
 You can abserve that JSON return, however without headers of the table.
 Next we'll create a collector for database #2.
-Lets install bootstrap library in our project, </p>
+Lets install bootstrap library in our project, then create a simple reg form.
+Connect it with function by using action method in html, likewise in my case first function responsible for render index file, second responsible to the adding user inside PostgresQL.</p>